deephaven/examples/RedpandaStats/README.md

 # Redpanda and Deephaven

 [Redpanda](https://vectorized.io/) is an open-source Kafka-compatible event streaming platform.
-This sample app shows how to ingest Docker stats data from RedPanda into [Deephaven](https://deephaven.io/).
+This sample app shows how to ingest Docker stats data from Redpanda into [Deephaven](https://deephaven.io/).

 ## How it works

 ### Deephaven

 This app runs using Deephaven with Docker.
-See our [Quickstart](https://deephaven.io/core/docs/tutorials/quickstart/) .
+See our [Quickstart](https://deephaven.io/core/docs/tutorials/quickstart/).

 ### Components

 * `docker-compose.yml` - The Docker Compose file for the application.
-This is the same as the Deephaven `docker-compose` file with RedPanda described in our [Simple Kafka import](https://deephaven.io/core/docs/how-to-guides/kafka-simple/).
+This is the same as the Deephaven `docker-compose` file with Redpanda described in our [Simple Kafka import](https://deephaven.io/core/docs/how-to-guides/kafka-simple/).
 * `kafka-produce.py` - The Python script that pulls the data from Docker stats into streaming Kafka data onto Redpanda.

 ### High level overview